What is a DEAP?

 - Complete these steps using an equity-minded lens, informed by best practices for considering the role of intersectional identity, rank and series, and other hierarchies in understanding and improving workload equity, including considering invisible and emotional labor.

-Anyone can apply for their department.
+- Anyone can apply for their department.
 Only one submission is allowed per department, so team submissions are encouraged.
+Not a department?
+Programs, units, or other bodies where faculty workload is shared are also eligible; just check with email@example.com to learn more.

 Successful applications will demonstrate: